Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

                                           LSb
 ```

-A tokenId with a valid `optionKey` in the upper 160b will be a fungible `TokenType.Option` token is it's lower 96b is 0, and will be a `TokenType.Claim` NFT if it's lower 96b contains a valid `claimKey`.
+A tokenId with a valid `optionKey` in the upper 160 bits will be a fungible `TokenType.Option` token if it's lower 96 bits is zero, whereas it will be a `TokenType.Claim` NFT if it's lower 96 bits contains a valid `claimKey`.

 This token address space supports `type(uint160).max` option types and `type(uint96).max - 1` individual claims for each option type.

 ### Writing Options

 Once an option type has been created, any actor can write options of that type.
 Upon writing, the requisite amount of the underlying token is transferred in to the engine and the option writer receives a non-fungible claim token representing the short position, which is a claim to the underlying asset and the responsibility to accept the exercise asset on full or partial exercise assignment.
 In addition, the option writer receives fungible option tokens equal to the number of options they wrote, conferring the ability to exercise the option pursuant to the terms set during option type creation.
 Both the option tokens and the claim NFT can be transferred to other actors on the chain.

 Additional options can be written on existing claims — that is, an options writer can add additional underlying assets to a previously written claim by providing the claim NFT identifier when writing.

-Where $ S_T $ is the price of the underlying asset at expiration; and $ X $ is the exercise asset price; and $ c_0 $ is the call option premium paid; and $ p_0 $ is the put option premium paid.

-#### Call options

-The Valorem protocol can be used to create covered call options with the payoff $ max(0,S_T-X) $ for the holder, and the payoff  $ -max(0,S_T-X) $ for the writer.

-#### Put options

-The Valorem protocol can be used to create covered put options with the payoff $ max(0,X-S_T) $ for the holder, and the payoff  $ -max(0,X-S_T) $ for the writer.

-#### European vs. American options

-European options can be created by setting the exercise timestamp to the expiry timestamp less 1 day.
-American options can be created by setting an exercise timestamp to the current block timestamp upon creation.

 ### Exercising Options

 Holders of an option token can exercise the option pursuant to the following conditions:
 - The current block timestamp is on or after the exercise timestamp of the option type.
 - The current block timestamp is before the expiry timestamp of the option type.
 - The option token owner has enough of the exercise token as required by the terms of the option type.
 - The option token owner has granted sufficient ERC-20 approval to the engine so it can transfer in the requisite amount of the exercise token.

-TODO VISUAL OF exercise timestamp through expiry timestamp, range when holder can exercise

 ### Fair Exercise Assignment

 The Valorem protocol uses a claim bucketing mechanism to bound the runtime complexity of exercise assignment.
 This also ensures that malicious option writers cannot perform a denial of service attack on the protocol by writing large numbers of claims on an option type which, without the bucketing mechanism, could result in exercise assignment becoming prohibitively expensive.

 In this mechanism, a new bucket is created on the first write of a new option type.
 Subsequent writes of the same option type will be added to the same bucket until it is assigned an exercise.
 At that point, that bucket becomes partially or fully exercised, and the next write creates a new bucket.

-TODO VISUAL OF BUCKET LIFECYCLE

 The amounts written for a bucket are stored in a `Bucket` struct: